-Table 4.6 Blend modes and their effect when blending a source object against background objects (backdrop)
+Table 4.7 Blend modes and their effect when blending a source object against background objects (backdrop)

-Blend mode Description according to ISO 32000-2 Blend modes without any blending effect None PDFlib-specific blend mode for creating a gstate without any blend mode specification.
-This ensures that a blend mode set in an enclosing gstate comes into effect.
+Blend mode Description according to ISO 32000-2

 Normal Selects the source color, ignoring the backdrop.

-Darkening blend modes Darken Selects the darker of the backdrop and source colors.
+Darkening blend modes

+Darken1 Selects the darker of the backdrop and source colors.
 The backdrop is replaced with the source where the source is darker; otherwise, it is left unchanged.

-Multiply Multiplies the backdrop and source color values.
+Multiply1 Multiplies the backdrop and source color values.
 The result color is always at least as dark as either of the two constituent colors.
 When working with additive colors, multiplying any color with black produces black while multiplying with white leaves the original color unchanged.
 For subtractive colors, the maximum tint value used for all colorants of the color space acts as black does for additive spaces.
 Painting successive overlapping objects with a color other than black or white produces progressively darker colors.

 ColorBurn Darkens the backdrop color to reflect the source color.
 Painting with white produces no change.